1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 People with IBS-M often experience a combination of symptoms, including:

-• Abdominal pain or cramping that improves after bowel movements
+• Abdominal cramps or pains that do get better after use of bowel movements.

 Causes

-• Disrupted brain-gut communication leading to altered motility
+• Abnormal brain-gut communication with resulting motility change.

-• A history of gastrointestinal infections or inflammation
+• Past history of gastrointestinal infection or inflammation.

 Treatment